dorisoy/Rise-Notes/README.md

 * Saving files
 * Fonts and font sizes
 * Images and drawings
-* Sketch - an overlay which allows you to draw, doodle and annotate allowing your creativity and ideas to shine.
+* Sketcher - an overlay which allows you to draw, doodle and annotate allowing your creativity and ideas to shine.
 * Simple Mode
 * Picture in picture
 * Find
 * Time & Date
 * Tabs
 * At a glance page to view and create documents
+* Advanced image capabilities

 ## *Planned* Features